rustybird/qubes-app-split-browser/README.md

 ## Implementation

-Less than 500 nonempty lines total in a couple of Bash scripts, [JavaScript for the Firefox extension](vm/disp/usr/share/split-browser/firefox-extensions/split-browser-for-qubes@jetpack/index.js), Awk and Python.
+Less than 500 nonempty lines total, in a couple of Bash scripts, [JavaScript for the Firefox extension](vm/disp/usr/share/split-browser/firefox-extensions/split-browser-for-qubes@jetpack/index.js), Awk, and Python.
 The bookmark and login managers use [dmenu](http://tools.suckless.org/dmenu/).

 ## Bookmarks